eguidotti/bidask/README.md

 # Efficient Estimation of Bid-Ask Spreads from Open, High, Low, and Close Prices

-This [repository](https://github.com/eguidotti/bidask/) implements an efficient estimator of the effective bid-ask spread from open, high, low, and close prices as described in:
+This [repository](https://github.com/eguidotti/bidask/) implements the efficient estimator of the effective bid-ask spread from open, high, low, and close prices described in:

 > Ardia, D., Guidotti, E., Kroencke, T.A.
 (2024).
 Efficient Estimation of Bid-Ask Spreads from Open, High, Low, and Close Prices. *Journal of Financial Economics*, 161, 103916. [doi: 10.1016/j.jfineco.2024.103916](https://doi.org/10.1016/j.jfineco.2024.103916)